Skip to content

 Jason Stolz CLTC, CRPC

-“How long will my 457b last in retirement?” is a common question for government employees, public safety workers, and certain nonprofit executives who rely on this plan as a core part of their retirement savings.
-A 457(b) can be an extremely powerful tool during working years, but once retirement begins, its longevity depends entirely on how income is generated.
+“How long will my 457(b) last in retirement?” is a common question for government employees, public safety workers, and certain nonprofit executives who rely on this plan as a core part of their retirement savings.
+A 457(b) can be an extremely powerful tool during your working years—especially because it often offers strong payroll deferral flexibility.
+But once retirement begins, the plan’s success is no longer about contributions.
+It’s about distribution design: how you generate income, how you control taxes, how you handle volatility, and how you protect purchasing power over a retirement that may last decades.

-This page explains what determines how long a 457(b) can realistically last in retirement, the unique features that differentiate it from other plans, and how lifetime income planning can help protect against the risk of running out of money.
+This guide explains what determines how long a 457(b) can realistically last, what makes the plan unique compared to other retirement accounts, and how a layered income design can reduce the risk of running out of money.

 What Makes a 457(b) Plan Unique